forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 ### SFDMU GUI Application Overview

-The **SFDMU GUI Application** streamlines the creation and management of data migrations within Salesforce environments.
+The **SFDMU GUI App** streamlines the creation and management of data migrations within Salesforce environments.
 It serves as a practical extension of the **SFDX Data Move Utility (SFDMU) plugin**, offering a graphical interface for easily configuring complex migrations.
 Users can visually manage sObjects, fields, and org connections to enhance accuracy and reduce errors in data migration processes.

 - **Access additional resources and the SFDMU Plugin Repository [here](https://github.com/forcedotcom/SFDX-Data-Move-Utility).**
 - **For detailed documentation and support, visit the [SFDMU Help Center](https://help.sfdmu.com/).**